A Biblical Case Against Mary’s Perpetual Virginity?

 Matthew 5:26: “You will not get out UNTIL you have paid the last penny.”

-Here, release is clearly implied by the context—Jesus is describing a parable of justice.
+Here, release is clearly implied by the context; Jesus is describing a parable of justice.
 The debt is paid; the imprisonment ends.
 The heōs marks a completed condition within the story.
 The whole point of that sentence is to say something will happen after—you’ll get out after the debt is paid.
 That’s the setup: do this → then that.
 It’s a clear cause and effect.

 Matthew 1:25: “He knew her not UNTIL she had borne a son.”

 If it were written like Matthew 5:26, which says “you won’t get out until you pay the last penny” (clearly meaning you will get out), it would’ve said something like: “Mary won’t sleep with Joseph until after giving birth”.
 But it doesn’t.
+In both verses, the surrounding context, not the word itself, determines whether something changes.